RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/README.md

 Find out more information about snaps [here](/3.%20Installation/4.%20Manual%20Installation/Ubuntu/Snaps)

+If you would like to enable https://yoursite.com using the snap please see [here](/3.%20Installation/4.%20Manual%20/Installation/Ubuntu/Snaps/AutoSSL.md)

 ## Manual install

 > If coming from Rocket.Chat 0.x.x to 0.40.0 please see our [update notes](/3.%20Installation/7.%20Updating/1.%20From%200.x.x%20to%200.40.0)